Shukoya/Shoko/REFACTORING_ROADMAP.md

 ## Status Snapshot – Q4 2024

 - Clean architecture boundaries are now enforced in code and tests.
 Controllers and components resolve infrastructure collaborators through the container, and an architecture spec guards against future cross-layer leaks.
-- Legacy EPUB cache migrations (Marshal-based `.cache` files and pointer rebuilders) have been removed.
-The cache layer now assumes the SQLite-backed store and fails fast when pointers are invalid.
+- Legacy EPUB cache migrations (Marshal payloads) have been removed.
+The cache layer now uses a JSON-backed store and rebuilds from the source EPUB when pointers/payloads are missing or corrupt.
 - Dependency container exposes explicit registrations for instrumentation, pagination cache access, background worker factories, and the new `Domain::Services::CacheService` so presentation code never instantiates infrastructure types.
 - Test-only monkey patches (`TestShims`) were deleted; specs no longer intercept global classes and must declare their own collaborators explicitly.